 This thesis is dedicated to the Lord God Almighty, who indeed is mighty to save and deliver.
 I thank Him for the successful completion of this research work.
-I return all the glory and adoration to the Almighty Father (God) and may His name be praised forever
+I return all e gl. orever.
+Multiplication of the second s the glory and adoration to the Almighty Father (God) and may His name be praised